Axia-Tech/AXIA-wiki/docs/learn/learn-balance-transfers.md

 ## AXIA-JS Apps

-> NOTE: In this walkthrough we will be using the AXIA network, but this is the same process for
+> NOTE: In this walkthrough we will be using the AXIA network.
-> AXIALunar.
-If you would like to switch to a different network, you can change it by clicking the top
+> If you would like to switch to a different network, you can change it by clicking the top
 > left navigation dropdown and selecting a different network.

 Let's begin by opening [AXIA-JS Apps][].
 There are two ways to make a balance transfer: